nztim/logger2/readme.md

 ### Usage

-Inject or use the facade to write to custom log files.
+Inject or use helper functions to log to custom log files.
 Files are stored in `storage/logs/custom`:

 ```
-// Facade
-Logger::info('auth', 'User login from 1.2.3.4');
-Logger::warning('audit', 'A record was updated');
-Logger::error('exceptions', 'Fatal exception', ['context' => 'array']);

 // Helper functions
 log_info('auth', 'User login from 1.2.3.4');
 log_warning('audit', 'A record was updated');